Committee and Other Officers

 Bill Arliss

 Bill is a retired engineer who took up croquet in 1989.
-He also took an interest in the management side of the sport, joined the CA Council in 1996 and became national Chairman in 1998.
+He also took an interest in the management side of the sport, joined the Croquet Association Council in 1996 and became national Chairman in 1998.

 Following his two years as Chairman he became very interested in Golf Croquet and spearheaded the growth of this in the UK as chair of the GC committee.